Henry VIII

 [38] John E. E. Dalberg, Lord Acton, excerpts from “Letter to Bishop Mandell Creighton, April 5, 1887” in his Historical Essays and Studies.
 See also the more complete Acton-Creighton correspondence at oll.libertyfund.org.
 Accessed 9/1/2024.

-[30] See Sir Thomas Wyatt’s “They flee from me, that sometime did me seek” at U. Toronto’s Representative Poetry Online.
+[39] See Sir Thomas Wyatt’s mid-1530s poem “They flee from me, that sometime did me seek” at U. Toronto’s Representative Poetry Online.
 Accessed 9/1/2024.

 [45] On the Franciscans, see “Franciscan Religious Order” at Britannica.com.
 Accessed 9/1/2024.

-[33] On the Chapel Perilous legend, see Sir Gawain and the Green Knight at The Camelot Project, U. of Rochester.
+[48] On the Chapel Perilous legend, see Sir Gawain and the Green Knightat The Camelot Project, U. of Rochester.
 Accessed 9/1/2024.
 Why the Green Chapel is dangerous: “And this is his custom at the Green Chapel; there may no man pass by that place, however proud his arms, but he does him to death by force of his hand, for he [the Green Knight] is a discourteous knight, and shews no mercy.”
+What happens in this scene is also, of course, another instance in Shakespeare of the time-honored “ring plot” or “magic ring device.”
+See Wendy Doniger’s The Ring of Truth: And Other Myths of Sex and Jewelry.
+Oxford UP, 2017.
+ISBN-13: 978-0190267117.
+Aside from All’s Well, we might recall that rings are significant in The Merchant of Venice, Cymbeline, and The Comedy of Errors.

-[34] In 1519 he had a son out of wedlock with one of his mistresses, Elizabeth Blount; the boy was named Henry Fitzroy and the king might have eventually succeeded in legitimizing him had a son not been born to him by Jane Seymour in 1537, but Henry Fitzroy died in 1536.
-See “Elizabeth (Bessie) Blount …” at Unofficialroyalty.com.
+[50] In 1519 Henry VIII had a son out of wedlock with one of his mistresses, Elizabeth Blount; the boy was named Henry Fitzroy, and the king might have eventually succeeded in legitimizing him had a son not been born to him by Jane Seymour in 1537.
+But Henry Fitzroy died in 1536.
+See “Elizabeth (Bessie) Blount ” at Unofficialroyalty.com.

 [51] Leaving aside nine fractious days of rule by Jane Gray in July 1553 before Mary succeeded to the throne.
 See “Timeline of the Fall of Lady Jane Grey.”
 Royal History Extra.
 Accessed 9/1/2024.